5 Easy Bike Tours in Australia for Bike Touring Beginners

 Beginner’s bike trip itineraries in Australia.
 5 easy bike tours to get started with bicycle touring in Australia

-Some time ago, following our post about the best countries for bike touring first-timers, we got such a creat in-depth comment about easy bike rides in Australia by Carolyn Lister on the Facebook group Bicycle Touring & Bikepacking, that we decided to make a post out of it.
+Some time ago, following our post about the best countries for bike touring first-timers, we got such a great in-depth comment about easy bike rides in Australia by Carolyn Lister on the Facebook group Bicycle Touring & Bikepacking, that we decided to make a post out of it.

 Here’s what Carolyn has to suggest for all those who are planning their first bike trip: